 The heart rate graph is only available for MySwimPro ELITE members.
 You can read more about the Apple Watch’s heart rate sensor here: https://support.apple.com/HT204666.

 Segmented Heart Rate Analysis

 Want to know what set you were on when your heart rate was highest?
 Select the point on the graph, and the set corresponding to that part of the graph will highlight in blue!
 The average and maximum values will update to reflect to the highlighted range on the graph, too.
 You can see a breakdown of the two rounds of the Butterfly set I did below:

 - Round 1: 4 x 50s Butterfly @ :55

 - Average Heart Rate: 168 bpm

 It also works in reverse: select the set you’d like to see highlighted on the workout, and it will highlight it in blue on the graph.

 Understanding your heart rate data can really help you improve your swimming performance and make sure you’re applying the right intensity over the course of different sets within a workout.
 You use the graph to track how much your heart rate increased during a descending set, or watch it decrease during cool down.
 Be sure to watch our Whiteboard Wednesday on Energy Zones to get the most out of MySwimPro workouts:

 Looking to hold a specific heart rate zone during your race pace set?
 Select it to see how you held up during the set!
-Be sure to go Premium to unlock the full potential of your heart rate data!
+Be sure to upgrade to ELITE to unlock the full potential of your heart rate data!